Jira Data Center Front-end API

 DOM tree

-To support plugin vendors, Jira developers commit to announce major DOM tree structure or stylesheet changes with EAP versions.
+To support app vendors, Jira developers commit to announce major DOM tree structure or stylesheet changes with EAP releases.

 AUI components

 Atlassian supports the AUI user interface library.
-You might want to use it to provide a seamless UI experience with your plugin.
+You might want to use it to provide a seamless UI experience with your app.

 AUI components provide you with both a web resource key and an AMD module key.
-For example, to use the banner, we need to mark it as a dependency:
+For example, to use a banner, you need to add it as a dependency:

 <dependency>com.atlassian.auiplugin:aui-banner</dependency>